HomeHow To GuidesHow To Build an In-Ground Fire Pit

 If you prefer to stick with the Do It Yourself fire pit idea, you can make your portable fire pit from any suitable metal containers you have on hand or buy them inexpensively.

-Commonly used materials include old washing machine drums, car rims, and shopping carts.
+Old washing machine drums, car rims, and shopping carts are commonly used materials.
 Generally, all you’ll have to do to turn a metal object into a fire pit is drill holes to allow for airflow.

 Washing machine drum | Portable Fire Pit